 You may also need to consider your spouse's state of mind before moving ahead.
 Does he struggle with depression?
 Are there any serious emotional or mental health disorders present?
 Does he have a tendency to become irrationally angry or violent?
 In some cases of this nature a confession like the one you're planning to make could have the effect of pushing an unstable individual over the edge.
 In the interests of safety, you will want to eliminate the potential for any such reaction before implementing your plan.
 Here again it would be a good idea to get some input from a pastor or qualified counselor.

 Once the whole story is out on the table, you and your spouse should pursue counseling as soon as possible.
 Depending on the dynamics of your circumstances, individual therapy for both of you may be recommended prior to joint sessions.
 There's an important sense in which your affair is only the tip of the iceberg.
 It's the final step in a hundred-step journey – a symptom rather than the actual disease.
 If your marriage is to survive and thrive, you're going to have to get to the heart of the problem and figure out exactly how and why you reached the point of becoming vulnerable to this kind of temptation.
 What part of your relationship with your husband had to die in order to make this possible?
 What were the incremental steps leading to its demise?
 How can it be revived?
 The only way to find answers to these questions is to start talking – preferably with the help of a trained marriage therapist – and keep talking until all the relevant issues have been brought out into the light and dealt with effectively.

+Contact us for a free consultation if you think it would be helpful to talk further.
 Focus on the Family's Counseling staff would be happy to discuss your situation with you over the phone and provide referrals to specialists in your area.
-If you think this might be helpful, don't hesitate to contact them for a free consultation.
-They're available to speak with you at this number.

 Affairs and Adultery